-In the perfect world, we’d all be so coordinated we’d never have to clean furniture ever.
-We’d never drop spaghetti on chairs, put muddy shoes on recliners and the dog would certainly never consider barfing on the sofa.
+In the perfect world, we’d all be so coordinated we’d never have to clean furniture.
+We’d never drop spaghetti on chairs, put muddy shoes on recliners, and the dog would never consider barfing on the sofa.
 But we live in a world of messes.
 Messes we should know how to clean properly.

 Most fabrics come labeled with how they are to be cleaned.
-Some are dry clean only, some spot clean and some can only be vacuumed or brushed.
-Some may be labeled as “S,” which means only use a water-free dry cleaning solvent.
-Others may be labeled as “W/S,” which means you can use a mild dry cleaning solvent, upholstery shampoo or detergent.
-“W” means only use a water-based shampoo or foam upholstery cleaner to spot clean.
-If you’re able to clean the fabric yourself, make sure to clean spots from the outside to the middle of the stain to prevent spreading the stain.
+Some are dry clean only, some spot clean, and some can only be vacuumed or brushed.
+Some may be labeled as “S,” which means only using a water-free dry cleaning solvent.
+Others may be labeled as “W/S,” which means you can use a mild dry cleaning solvent, upholstery shampoo, or detergent.
+“W” means only using a water-based shampoo or foam upholstery cleaner to spot clean.
+If you can clean the fabric yourself, clean spots from the outside to the middle of the stain to prevent spreading the stain.

-Further, only fabrics labeled as machine washable should be removed and actually put in the wash.
-Seems obvious, but it can be tempting to machine wash all fabric types.
+Further, only fabrics labeled as machine washable should be removed and put in the wash.
+It seems obvious, but it can be tempting to machine wash all fabric types.
 Steam cleaning and hot water extraction should be avoided.

-To prevent stains from taking hold, you should try to vacuum your furniture as often as you can.
-You can also try brushing the fabric with a stiff, non-metal brush regularly.
-Both methods will prevent that deep, long-term discoloration of the fabric from setting in.
+To prevent stains from taking hold, you should vacuum your furniture as often as possible.
+You can also try regularly brushing the fabric with a stiff, non-metal brush.
+Both methods will prevent the fabric’s deep, long-term discoloration from setting in.